Research Overview

 Future research may ask whether the brain’s fractal-like structure is itself an optimization for specific cognitive processes.
 Is there an ideal balance between complexity and simplicity in brain folding that maximizes cognitive function?
 How might cortical complexity influence the brain’s ability to process information efficiently?

-The development of a unified theory of mind and brain aims to explain how brain mechanisms give rise to mental functions.
-This theory integrates design principles, mechanisms, and architectures discovered over the years.
-The recent Thermodynamics of Mind framework enriches this theory by applying principles from nonequilibrium thermodynamics to quantify the hierarchical organization and asymmetry of information flow in the brain.
+The recent Thermodynamics of Mind framework enriches how brain mechanisms give rise to mental functions by applying principles from nonequilibrium thermodynamics to quantify the hierarchical organization and asymmetry of information flow in the brain.
 This framework suggests that the brain’s hierarchical processing resembles thermodynamic systems where asymmetry in information flow determines functional hierarchy.
 It provides insights into how the brain orchestrates complex cognitive functions efficiently and at minimal metabolic cost.

 Kringelbach ML, Sanz Perl Y, Deco G. The Thermodynamics of Mind.
 Trends Cogn Sci.
 2024;28(6):568-581. doi:10.1016/j.tics.2024.03.009